-We are working in China to reduce both market supply and consumer demand for elephant ivory.
+We adopt a holistic approach to reduce market supply and consumer demand in China.

 In order to change laws and transform the marketplace, we monitor wildlife markets online and offline, and share intelligence with law enforcement agencies that leads to market crackdowns and criminal prosecution.
 We’ve also supported the establishment of China’s multi-agency enforcement task force and catalyzed enforcement actions by providing workshops and training along with practical tools for front-line enforcers.

 The problems we face are urgent, complicated, and resistant to change.
 Real solutions demand creativity, hard work, and involvement from people like you.